ibm-cloud-docs/BlockStorage/mounting_rhel9.md

    The initial defaults section of the configuration file configures your system so that the names of the multipath devices are of the form /dev/mapper/mpath n, where `mpath n` is the WWID of the device.

-3. Save the configuration file and exit the editor, if necessary.
+4. Save the configuration file and exit the editor.

-4. Issue the following command.
+5. Issue the following command.
    ```sh
    systemctl start multipathd.service
    ```